Full moon: All you need to know

 No lunar eclipse at every full moon

-A lunar eclipse doesn’t occur at every full moon because the lunar orbit around Earth is tilted 5° with respect to Earth’s orbit around the sun.
+A lunar eclipse doesn’t occur at every full moon because the lunar orbit is tilted about 5° with respect to Earth’s orbit.
 As a result, Earth’s shadow usually passes above or below the moon.

 New moon